 A relevant point highlighted in this case was that despite women being highly qualified it was still expected that the wife should leave her job and relocate to be with her husband, but the husband wasn’t expected by society to do the same for his wife.

 A.N.Roy, Commissioner of Police of Mumbai said, “Women need political and economic empowerment.
-They must be in the decision making situation.
+They must be in a decision-making situation.
 We have slum police panchayats.
 Among 10 slum representatives for the police, seven are women.
 As women are generally at the receiving end of all kinds of violence I feel that women are better naturally endowed to resolve issues.
 The women status has improved in those areas as the same women who were abused are now meting justice to the abusers.”